 I am talking… wellies, umbrellas, faux-fur stoles… The fun stuff!
 In winter especially, unless you get a super mild day, the odds are there’s going to be a bit of rain or wind… or, if you’re lucky enough, SNOW!
 (Hello, Christmas!).
 You could possibly rock the wet look, but those full body goosebumps and blue lips are going to be a bit of a photoshop nightmare!
 So embrace the cold and wrap up all snug.
 If you’re going to wear a long veil, expect it to be your enemy whenever you walk outside.
 However, it does work for some awesome shots.
 If you’re going for winter accessories try and get some cute ones that will contrast nicely with the muggy weather – polka dots and floral are a favourite of mine!

-The Wedding Venue for your winter wedding planning choice is a huge, important factor for your winter wedding and viewing it.
+The Wedding Venue for your winter wedding planning choice is a huge, important factor for your wedding and making sure you view it.
 It’s always best to go at the time of year that you will be getting married.
 For example, if you’re planning on a barn with tiny windows and you visit it on a bright sunny day, you’re going to see a vast difference on your own wedding day because you wont have the intensity of the summer light and this is where chatting through the situation with your photographer and/or videographer before hand is super important.
 It’s worth asking the venue about the different lighting options or look into booking somewhere with beautiful big windows, so even if it’s pouring down your ceremony has a beautiful natural glowing light on you both.